 Azusa Pacific University College Racial Demographics

 If the data is present, the following chart will display Azusa Pacific University College undergraduate student diversity.

-Azusa Pacific University College boasts excellent ethnic diversity.
+Azusa Pacific University College boasts excellent racial diversity.

-At Azusa Pacific University College, the disparity between men and women on campus is higher than the national average.
-The undergraduate student body at Azusa Pacific University College is predominantly female.
+At Azusa Pacific University College, the disparity between men and women on campus is much higher than the national average.
+The undergraduate student body at Azusa Pacific University College is majority female.